All Episodes

 And look how successful we were not.

-Then we run off to Iraq and Afghanistan, which the wars I was the the more recent wars that are the more significant, uh uh and and and we lost.
+Then we run off to Iraq and Afghanistan, which the wars I was the more recent wars that are more significant.

 It was clear that we were trying to stabilize Iraq and Afghanistan.